wpendl99/.github/profile/webServices/express/express.md

 ## Defining routes

-The Express app object supports all of the HTTP verbs as methods of the object.
+HTTP endpoints are implemented in Express by defining routes that call a function based upon an HTTP path.
+The Express app object supports all of the HTTP verbs as functions on the object.
 For example, if you want to have a route function that handles an HTTP GET request for the URL path `/store/provo` you would call the `get` method on the app.

 ```js
 app.get('/store/provo', (req, res, next) => {